Prerequisites and Other Courses

 Applicants must complete all preprofessional prerequisite courses at colleges or universities accredited by one of the six regional accrediting bodies.
 To determine if a college or university is regionally accredited, visit the following website: http://www.chea.org/search/default.asp

 All applicants must complete the following PREPROFESSIONAL PREREQUISITE COURSES with a grade of C or better by the end of the fall semester before the Program’s academic year begins in late June.
+Preference is given to applicants whose prerquuistes are no older than 5 years at the time of application:

 - Human* Anatomy & Physiology, including labs: 6-8 semester hours (To meet this requirement take Human Anatomy and Physiology 1 with lab PLUS Human Anatomy and Physiology 2 with lab –OR– take Human Anatomy with lab PLUS Human Physiology)